mozilla/measure-noise/README.md

     "treeherder": {
         "host": "treeherder-prod-ro.cd3i3txkp6c6.us-east-1.rds.amazonaws.com",
         "port" : 3306,
-        "username": "activedata2",
+        "username": "username",
         "password": "password"
     }
 }
 ```

-You may make your own copy of the `config.json` with references to wherever your secrets are.
-If you put it in `/resources`, then you may make a PR with it.
+Feel free to add your `resources/<user>-config.json` file and make a PR with it.
 Remember, **never put secrets in your project directory**; use references to secrets instead.

 > You may use `{"$ref":"env://MY_ENV_VARIABLE"}` to use environment variables.
 [More details](https://github.com/klahnakoski/mo-json-config#environment-variables-reference)